Taylor-Liu/taylor-liu.github.io/_posts/2019-08-17-pytorch-tips.md

 <p style="text-align:center">
 	<img src="https://miro.medium.com/max/875/1*BnpnXNzYnlDoiIe50CwuyA.png" />
 	<br /> Every GPU on every machine gets a copy of the model.
-Each machine gets a portion of the data and trains
+	<br /> Each machine gets a portion of the data and trains only on that portion.
-	<br /> only on that portion.
-Each machine syncs gradients with the other.
+	<br /> Each machine syncs gradients with the other.
 </p>

 If you’ve made it this far, you’re now in the realm of training Imagenet in minutes!
 This isn’t as hard as you might think, but it might require a bit more knowledge about your compute cluster.
 These instructions assume you’re using SLURM on your cluster.